edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

     No `edgedb.toml` found in `<project-path>` or above Do you want to initialize a new project?
 [Y/n]
     > Y
-    Specify the name of EdgeDB instance to use with this project [default: fastapi_crud]:
+    Specify the name of Gel instance to use with this project [default: fastapi_crud]:
     > fastapi_crud
-    Checking EdgeDB versions...
+    Checking Gel versions...
-    Specify the version of EdgeDB to use with this project [default: 2.7]:
+    Specify the version of Gel to use with this project [default: 2.7]:
     > 2.7

-Once you've answered the prompts, a new EdgeDB instance called ``fastapi_crud`` will be created and started.
+Once you've answered the prompts, a new Gel instance called ``fastapi_crud`` will be created and started.
 If you see ``Project initialized``, you're ready.